IDEA-Research/detrex/README.md

 ## Introduction

-detrex is an open-source toolbox that provides state-of-the-art transformer based detection algorithms on top of [Detectron2](https://github.com/facebookresearch/detectron2) and the module designs are partially borrowed from [MMDetection](https://github.com/open-mmlab/mmdetection) and [DETR](https://github.com/facebookresearch/detr).
+detrex is an open-source toolbox that provides state-of-the-art Transformer-based detection algorithms.
+It is built on top of [Detectron2](https://github.com/facebookresearch/detectron2) and its module design is partially borrowed from [MMDetection](https://github.com/open-mmlab/mmdetection) and [DETR](https://github.com/facebookresearch/detr).
 Many thanks for their nicely organized code.
 The main branch works with **Pytorch 1.9+** or higher (we recommend **Pytorch 1.12**).

 <div align="center">
   <img src="./assets/detr_arch.png" width="100%"/>